Does It Have To Hurt To Heal?

 I know your body can heal without pain but I also know that when you need a lot of healing to take place, pain is often the catalyst.

-Initially I felt upset and embarrassed with myself that I couldn’t summon the necessary macho strength and resilience to handle this one my own but I had to admit I was struggling and I could have done with some company.
+Initially I felt upset and embarrassed with myself.
+I couldn’t summon the necessary macho strength and resilience to handle this one my own.
+I had to admit I was struggling and I could have done with some company.

 We both shed a few tears as we walked passed the spot where Melody was killed and then started a light jog.
 Down the hill came a familiar lady I would meet most mornings who would always pull hard to restrain her dog from trying to attack ours.
 This time her dog never made a sound but that silence sounded like a deafening roar to me….
 Rrrriiiip.

-Ten minutes later we arrived at Melody’s favourite part of the run where I would let her off her leash and she would run freely beside me on the grass covered hockey field and take delight at chasing the swooping plovers and magpies.
+Ten minutes later we arrived at Melody’s favorite part of the run.
+Where I would let her off her leash and she would run freely beside me on the grass covered hockey field and take delight at chasing the swooping plovers and magpies.
 She would often stop and sniff at base of this one particular giant gum tree.
 As we passed that tree I felt another painful tear.
 I asked my daughter to sit by the tree while I went for a 600m sprint to the nearby horse stables and back.

 She wasn’t there.

-I sprinted faster as if I was trying to outrun the all the pain and sadness inside of me.
-I went around the bend and recalled with delight how she would sprint right next to me and look up at my with her tongue hanging out that communicated pure joy.
+I sprinted faster as if I was trying to outrun all the pain and sadness inside of me.
+I went around the bend and recalled with delight how she would sprint right next to me and look up at my with her tongue hanging out, which communicated pure joy.
 It is an image that I will always hold in my heart as it redefined for me what true joy and happiness was.
-For that fleeting moment I did not feel pain in my heart.
-I felt a deep heart centred love and joy.
+For that fleeting moment I did not feel pain in my heart- I felt a deep heart centered love and joy.

-I looked into the rays of the rising sun and right in front of me was gladdened to see a family of four kangaroos nibbling on the dew covered grass of the hockey field adjacent to the horse stables.
-I momentarily reminisced with a smile about what Melody would have done had she seen these kangaroos.
+I looked into the rays of the rising sun and right in front of me was gladdened to see a family of four kangaroos nibbling on the dew covered grass of the hockey field adjacent to the horse stables… and momentarily reminisced with a smile about what Melody would have done had she seen these kangaroos!

-I walked away from that beautiful dog a hurt man…but a hurt man that was now healing.
+I walked away from that beautiful dog, a hurt man… A hurt man, that was now healing!